psychocandy

 I don’t like ads.

 It wasn’t really clear what the ad wanted me to do.
-The copy was a bland mash of statistics, as if oklo.org’s preoccupations with computation, bit operations and energy costs had been given an MBA makeover.
+The copy was a bland mash of statistics, like what one would expect if oklo.org’s preoccupations with computation, bit operations and energy costs were given an MBA makeover.

-With that background, check out this fabulous YouTube video.
+With that background in your context, check out this fabulous YouTube video.
 I’ve watched it about ten times already.